 In 2000, Camille signed up a one-year intensive multimedia technology training at British Columbia’s Institute for Technology and started her own online web community/magazine, which was nominated for a Webby Award in 2002.

-Starting her Masters at the British Columbia University for Technology in 2001, which was dismantled by the BC government in 2002 for political reasons, Dr Baker’s course was taken over Simon Fraser University and she graduated with a Masters in Applied Science from School of Interactive Arts and Technology, which recently hosted the International Symposium of Electronic Arts (ISEA 2015).
+Starting her Masters at the British Columbia University for Technology in 2001, which was dismantled by the BC government in 2002 for political reasons, Dr Baker’s course was taken over Simon Fraser University and she graduated with a Masters in Applied Science from School of Interactive Arts and Technology, which hosted the International Symposium of Electronic Arts (ISEA 2015).

 During her Masters Baker started her interest in wearable technology and performance through working with and for internationally recognised dance tech artists Dr Susan Kozel and Professor Thecla Schiphorst for the whispers project.